- Taraba major

 The male is black above with two white wing-bars and underparts are white.

-Female has rufous where the male is black.
+Female is rufous where the male is black.

 Several of the subspecies are distinct both in plumage and voice (Restall 2006)